redhat-cop/sqlserver-coi/scripts/mssql-ag-setup/README.md

 Enterprise Linux.
 Prior to running any of these shell scripts, you should modify the configuration variables in the params.sh file.

+Beginnning with SQL Server 2019 CU11, there is a bug which causes Availability Groups to fail if the mssql resource agent is configured to use the fully qualified host name (eg. host1.domain) instead of the system name (eg. host).
+The latest implementation of these scripts uses this workaround.
+Make sure your DNS (or host file) is configured to use system names as well as host names in mappings to IP addresses.

 I used to recommend that you temporarily setup passwordless ssh root host equvalence between the cluster nodes using ssh-keygen and ssh-copy-id but the tool now supports specifying a root password for each host in the params.sh